steve-afrin/java-11-to-17-features/records/README.md

 Enhance the Java programming language with records, which are classes that act as transparent carriers for immutable data.
 Records can be thought of as nominal tuples.

+## To use this module

+Run the `RecordsTest` class in the `org.example` package and observe that all the assertions pass indicating the proper and successful execution of equals(Object), hashCode(), and toString() methods for record classes.